 In addition to daily barn chores, the planting of our field crops of oats and corn began around the end of April.
 To reach the land which was across the creek and west of the woods, we had to either take our machinery through the creek or drive through the village of Honey Creek to reach an East Troy township road that ran parallel to our land.

 Finally, around the end of May, my aunt's husband, Chuck Hyland, died of a heart attack in West Allis.
 This happened while Chuck was playing the saxophone in a band.
 I attended the church service before the funeral where I could see Chuck's body in an open casket.
 He didn't look at all like the stocky guy I knew while he was still alive.
 I can still recall comforting Aunt Marie in her home after the funeral.

 June-August - Becoming a Baseball Player

 After school let out for summer vacation at the end of May, I had three months to enjoy at home.
 It wasn't all play, however, because I had my daily barn chores of helping with milking, feeding dairy cattle, and cleaning the barn.
-In addition, I helped dad make hay and cultivate the corn.
+Also, I helped dad make hay and cultivate the corn.

 When not helping with farm chores, I occupied my free time by fishing and playing baseball.